melwynfurtado/postcode-validator/README.md

 Node.js module for parsing and validating postcodes.
-Country specific validation is supported for most countries including UK, US, Canada, Japan and many others.
+Country specific validation is supported for most countries including GB, US, Canada, Japan and many others.

 **Note:** I haven't tested all combinations of postcodes for the extended country regular expressions.
 Please raise a PR with necessary test coverage for as many countries possible.